Estimated reading time: 7 minutes

 We’ve all heard the saying, “The rich get richer,, ” which may be true, especially when we give money away when we don’t have to.

-We may not be literally handing cash in hand but the landlord where you rent will be all smiles when decorating costs are not coming out of his/her pocket.
+We may not be handing cash in hand, but the landlord where you rent will smile when decorating costs are not coming out of their pocket.

-Sure your landlord could potentially deduct renovations for the rental from his/her taxes but why bother if the renter is paying for them out of their own pocket?
+Sure, your landlord could potentially deduct renovations for the rental from their taxes, but why bother if the renter is paying for them out of their pocket?

-We all decorate our houses from time to time especially when seasons change or just a change of decor inspires us that we’ve seen on social media, media or print.
+We all decorate our houses occasionally, significantly when seasons change, or just a change of decor inspires us that we’ve seen on social media, media, or print.

-Painting will brighten any room in the home instantly and give it that brand new feeling back.
+The painting will instantly brighten any room and give it that brand-new feeling.

-I’ve talked before about decorating your home and which renovations tend to be better than others along with which ones we’ve done to our abode.
+I’ve talked before about decorating your home, which renovations are better than others, and which ones we’ve done to our abode.

-There is however some decorating tips that I would give out that involves no decorating what so ever and it includes painting or lack of it.
+There are some decorating tips that I would give out that involve no decorating whatsoever and include painting or lack thereof.